Default S3 method

 Optional numeric vector of weights.
 Must be of the same length as x.
 If weights is supplied, weighted frequencies are calculated.

-Logical, if TRUE, missing values are included in the frequency or crosstable, else missing values are omitted.
+Logical, if FALSE, missing values are included in the frequency or crosstable, else missing values are omitted.

 proportions